Shikogawa Dam

 Shikogawa Dam is a gravity dam located in Ehime Prefecture in Japan.
-The dam is used for irrigation and power production.
+It is used for irrigation and power production.
 The catchment area of the dam is 17.2 km^{2}.
-The dam impounds about 8 ha of land when full and can store 1300 thousand cubic meters of water.
-The construction of the dam was started on 1987 and completed in 2010.
+The dam impounds about 8 ha of land when full and can store 1300 thousand cubic metres of water.
+The construction of the dam was started in 1987 and completed in 2010.